 The Cost Difference Between Driving and Flying

 When comparing the cost of driving vs. flying, one of the main things to consider is the cost of fuel.
+The other is how far it can get you in miles per gallon or kilometers per liter.
 It’s a given that when traveling by car you need to plan for the cost of gas along the way.
-What many people don’t realize is that the price of your plane ticket is mostly for covering the cost of fuel.
+What many people don’t realize is that the price of your plane ticket goes mostly towards covering the cost of fuel.

 Along with fuel, driving somewhere will entail paying for any food, hotel stays, and tolls along the way.
 You also need to consider the cost of wear and tear on your car, which could lower its resale value in the future.